 Remember: The proposed rule is not a finalized piece of legislation, and these updates may not make it into the 2020 final rule.

 The deviled egg is in the details: CMS is still serving up the PTA and OTA reimbursement reduction.

 Last year, CMS announced a new reimbursement policy and unique payment modifiers for PTAs and OTAs.
-Starting in 2020, when PTAs and/or OTAs assist with (or completely supply) more than 10% of a service, the claim for that service must include a payment modifier (CQ for PTAs and CO for OTAs) in addition to the already-required therapy modifiers.
+Starting in 2020, when PTAs and/or OTAs assist with (or completely supply) more than 10% of an outpatient service to a Medicare patient, the claim for that service must include a payment modifier (CQ for PTAs and CO for OTAs) in addition to the already-required therapy modifiers.
 Then, beginning in 2022, CMS will only reimburse 85% of the cost of service when the CQ or CO modifier is applied.

 CMS used this year’s proposed rule to clarify some of the foggier points of these new compliance requirements.
 Here are the big takeaways:

 - These modifiers will apply when a PTA or OTA assists with—or completely supplies—at least 10% of a service.
 (This includes evaluations, group therapy, and supervised modalities.)

 - CMS plans to require a statement in the treatment notes (i.e., additional documentation) that defends the use—or omission—of the CQ or CO modifier.